A broken toe is a common injury that's most frequently caused by dropping something on your foot or stubbing your toe.

 When to see a doctor

-Consult a doctor if the pain, swelling and discoloration continue for more than a few days or if the injury interferes with your ability to walk or wear shoes.
+Consult a doctor if the pain, swelling and discoloration continue for more than a few days or if the injury interferes with walking or wearing shoes.

-In most instances, a broken toe occurs when you drop something heavy on your foot or you stub your toe against something hard.
+A broken toe typically happens when you drop something heavy on your foot or you stub your toe against something hard.

 Complications may include:

 - Infection.
-If the skin is broken near your injured toe, you are at higher risk of developing an infection in the bone.
+If the skin is cut near your injured toe, you are at higher risk of developing an infection in the bone.

 - Osteoarthritis.
 This wear-and-tear type of arthritis is more likely to occur when the fracture extends into one of the toe joints.